China warns of 'severe challenges' to exports to West

 The poor performance was mirrored by a recent manufacturing survey, which indicated that the sector contracted in November for the first time since the 2008-09 Western recession.

-The commerce ministry also blamed rising wages in China for hurting its trade competitiveness.'Not realistic'
+The commerce ministry also blamed rising wages in China for hurting its trade competitiveness.

 "Next year, I think that we will face severe challenges in our exports and imports," said Foreign Trade Director Wang Shouwen.